 - a.
-Applicants must self-identify as Black. - b.
-As of the application deadline date, applicants must be Canadian citizens, permanent residents of Canada or Protected Persons under subsection 95(2) of the Immigration and Refugee Protection Act (Canada). - c.
-At the time of submission, applicants must either (a) be enrolled in a Doctoral program at an eligible Canadian institution, (b) have applied for full-time admission to a Doctoral program at an eligible Canadian institution, with a start date of no later than September 1, 2023, or (c) are intending to reclassify from a Master's to a Doctoral program at eligible Canadian institution, with a start date of no later than September 1, 2023. - d.
-Applicants must have an identified research supervisor based at an eligible Canadian institution where the research will be undertaken. - e.
-Applicants must submit, from the institution, written evidence of being enrolled as a full-time student in a Doctoral program prior to funds being released.
+Applicants must self-identify as Indigenous (i.e., individuals from First Nations, Inuit and/or Métis communities whose traditional and ancestral territories are in Canada). - b.
+At the time of submission, applicants must either (a) be enrolled in a full-time Doctoral program at an eligible Canadian institution, (b) have applied for full-time admission to a Doctoral program at an eligible Canadian institution with a start date of no later than January 1, 2024, or (c) are intending to reclassify from a Master's to a Doctoral program at eligible Canadian institution with a start date of no later than January 1, 2024. - c.
+Applicants must have an identified research supervisor based at an eligible Canadian institution where the research will be undertaken. - d.
+Applicants must submit, from the institution, written evidence of being enrolled as a full-time student in a Doctoral program prior to funds being released (See B.12 Statement of Acceptance).

-Note: Given that this Funding Opportunity is only open to specific populations, selecting "I prefer not to answer" in the Application Form to one or more of the questions relating to these criteria will prevent your candidacy from being considered.
+Note: Given that this Funding Opportunity is only open to specific populations, selecting "I prefer not to answer" in the Application Form as to whether you identify as an Indigenous person will prevent your candidacy from being considered.